 3. How do you prevent corrosion and scaling?

 Corrosion and scaling are endemic challenges that face evaporator operators.
 They start by suppressing capacity and increasing energy consumption, but can then lead to much downtime and maintenance.
 Designing for scale and corrosion is essential from day zero, so ask your vendor what they do to prevent these culprits.

 Our answer to corrosion is to not build everything from titanium or exotic steels – there are alternatives.
-Saltworks’ SaltMaker provides such alternatives through smart engineering with fiber-reinforced plastics.
+Saltworks’ SaltMaker family provides such alternatives through smart engineering with fiber-reinforced plastics.
 Our answer to scale is avoid extensive chemical softening of the feed that adds operating costs.
-The SaltMaker provides a non-chemical pre-treatment option through non-scaling design and built-in self-cleaning.
+The SaltMaker family provides a non-chemical pre-treatment option through non-scaling design and built-in self-cleaning.
 We design for an evaporator plant to clean itself as it operates, rather than to suffer decaying performance and then complete an annual shutdown that requires significant manual labor for scale removal.
 Instead, we recommend you clean as you treat.
-Read our article about how to minimize scale to prepare yourself for this conversation.
+Read our article on minimizing minimize scale to learn more.